The TOP 4 WARM whites for walls, trims, cabinets & more…

 CLOUD WHITE ON DOORS & TRIMS

 Cloud White is shown here with Sherwin Williams Quiver Tan on the walls.
-You’ll find that Cloud White works ESPECIALLY well with richer warmer earth tones, but again, is flexible towards a variety of other colors.
+You’ll find that Cloud White works ESPECIALLY well with richer, warmer earth tones, but again, it’s flexible towards a variety of other colors.

 CLOUD WHITE ON CABINETS & FURNITURE

-If you have white appliances or a more true white subway tile backsplash, I would stay WELL away from Cloud White as they will be too ‘clean and cool’ for the warmth of Cloud White.
-Instead, you might look at a cooler white like Benjamin Moore Super White or at the very least, Benjamin Moore Chantilly Lace.
+If you have white appliances (including GE Cafe White) or a bright white subway tile backsplash, I would stay WELL away from Cloud White as they will be too ‘clean and cool’ for the warmth of Cloud White – white subway tile will make Cloud White look yellow in comparison.
+Instead, you might look at cool whites like Benjamin Moore Super White or Brilliant White or, at the very least, Benjamin Moore Chantilly Lace.

 CLOUD WHITE ON WALLS